 All the guides and documentations I saw online were very confusing to the new user, so I decided to write a real quick starters guide and some other information.
 Please note that this quick-start guide doesn't go over using Borg with external servers.
 If you want a guide on how to use Borg with external servers, check Borg's documentation on how to run specific commands with 3rd party Borg servers involved.

-To create a repository: borg init -e $encryption_mode /path/to/repo
+borg init -e $encryption_mode /path/to/repo

 .
 Change